 Crossing an F1b Labradoodle with a Poodle produces the F1b.b or F2b cross (future generations might then be referred to as F3b, F4b, and so on).

-This combinations seems to produce pups with the most Poodle-like coats and Labrador-type personalities, making them highly sought after by the general public.
-They also require the same type of grooming that a Poodle would.
+This combination seems to produce pups with the most Poodle-like coats and Labrador-type personalities, making them highly sought after by the general public.

 Every dog, regardless of how low-shedding its coat may be, still produces some dander.

 Furthermore, different people are allergic to some types of dander but not others, thus making a dog “hypoallergenic” for some but allergenic to others.

 If you’re looking for a dog that’s less likely to trigger allergies due to doggy dander, then you may have good luck with an F1b or later generation Labradoodle.

 Labs don’t require an excessive amount of grooming.
 Most of the time, a good brush once or twice a week should keep their coats in great shape.
 But you’ll definitely need to put more effort in a Labradoodle’s coat than you would with a pure bred Lab, regardless of his generation.

 We recommend taking any dog with a Poodle-type coat to the groomer once per month for a clip.